AlfaBetaBeta/gmsh-3D-arch-mesoscale/README.md

 ## Bond types

-Three distinct bond types are implemented in the macros, taking the definitions below in consideration:
+Three distinct bond types are implemented in the macros, taking the definitions below into consideration:

 * Joint plane at constant (local) X => ***circumferential*** joint
 * Joint plane at constant (local) Y => ***arch (longitudinal)*** joint
 * Joint plane at constant (local) Z => ***radial*** joint

-All joint planes are highlighted below on sample arches for ease of interpretation.
-Each bond type aims at avoiding certain joint planes, to increase stability and favour brick interlocking.
+Examples of each joint plane type are highlighted below on sample arches for ease of interpretation.
+Each bond type aims at avoiding continuity of certain joint planes, to increase stability and favour brick interlocking.

 <img src="https://github.com/AlfaBetaBeta/gmsh-3D-arch-mesoscale/blob/master/img/joint-types.png" width=100% height=100%>